estrac/andfn/developer_guide.md

 ### Clone the `andfn` Repository in VS Code
 * In VS Code, choose "Clone Git Repository..."
-* In the pulldown menu that requests the repository, either type in the address of the repository (https://github.com/ODLS1/andfn), or, if you are logged in to GitHub, wait for VS Code to populate your repositories and choose `andfn` from the pulldown menu.
+* In the pulldown menu that requests the repository, either type in the address of the repository (for example, for a username ODLS1 it would be `https://github.com/ODLS1/andfn`), or, if you are logged in to GitHub, wait for VS Code to populate your repositories and choose `andfn` from the pulldown menu.
-* For the destination of the repository, create a `Source` directory in your home directory (e.g. `/home/odls/Source`)
+* For the destination of the repository, create a `Source` directory in your home directory (for example, `/home/odls/Source`)

 ### Connect your Fork of `andfn` to Toller's "upstream" Version
-    cd <local_name_for_repo> [likely `/home/odls/Source/andfn`]
+    cd <local_name_for_repo> [for example, `/home/odls/Source/andfn`]
     git remote add upstream git@github.com:eriktoller/andfn

 To update your fork from upstream (which is @eriktoller's `andfn` repository), type: